seanshahkarami/sage-gradio-runner/README.md

 2. Deploy their app without having to write all the boilerplate of sampling an image or sensor, ideally allowing for just "plugging in" standard inputs.

 ## Try it out

+_Warning!
+The code doesn't work in any usual sense of the word... it's more of a "stream of consciousness" sketch of the core ideas._

 Install dependencies: